 If you’re just starting out on your video journey, you may be asking yourself: what is b-roll?
 Today, we’ll talk about what exactly b-roll is, why it’s an important part of any video, provide tips for filming it and share helpful video examples to help illustrate what b-roll can look like.

-B-roll is the extra footage that’s used to enrich the story your telling and provide greater flexibility during the video editing process.
+B-roll is the extra footage that’s used to enrich the story you’re telling and provide greater flexibility during the video editing process.

 Having shots of your environment makes a finished piece all the more interesting and having extra “safety” footage is super important for a great edit.

-For example, there may be moments in an interview piece that work for audio but not video (like when an interviewee scratches their nose) and b-roll can help save a piece by covering up these edits.
+For example, there may be moments in an interview piece that works for audio but not video (like when an interviewee scratches their nose), and b-roll can help save a piece by covering up these edits.

 It’s fun to get creative with b-roll and while it may not be your first priority on a shoot, it’s absolutely vital to producing an engaging video.

 7 Tips for Shooting B-Roll